joaomcteixeira/taurenmd/CONTRIBUTING.rst

 To contribute to the development of *taurenmd*, set up a local environment:

-1. Create a new :code:`taurenmd` environment and install all its dependencies but do NOT install *taurenmd* itself, see :ref:`Installation` page.
+1. Create a new :code:`taurenmddev` environment and install all its dependencies but do NOT install *taurenmd* itself, see the **Installation** page.

 2. *taurenmd* relies on `tox <https://tox.readthedocs.io/en/latest/>`_ to manage continuous integration (CI) and collaborative development; install it together with `tox-conda <https://github.com/tox-dev/tox-conda>`_::